DxQI Seed Grant Program

 Given the magnitude of diagnostic error burden, SIDM advocates for increased attention by health systems to improving the quality of their diagnostic process.
 This goes beyond avoiding errors and includes consideration of accuracy, timeliness, cost, and patient convenience.
 Designing an optimal diagnostic process will require a careful balancing among these competing demands.
 Given the dearth of solutions, we believe catalyzing a "bottom up" approach, whereby frontline health professionals and patients are engaged to develop and test plausible solutions, will most likely produce the best outcomes.

 Twenty grantees will be awarded grants of up to $50,000 to carry out 12-month diagnostic quality and safety improvement projects.
 Grantees will be asked to identify opportunities for improvement and potential interventions, evolve the interventions through small tests of change to increase their effectiveness, build the level of evidence supporting the intervention’s effectiveness, and, where appropriate, increase impact through further opportunities to “scale and spread” utilization.
 There will be three distinct award cycles (annual cohorts).
+The first cohort of grantees will be announced later this year.

 Areas for Improvement